kirru2198/My_Docker/Docker_Network/Repo/Namespace.md

 ---
 **Network Namespaces**

-When it comes to networking, the host has its own **interfaces and routing tables**.
-To isolate the container from the host's network details, we create a network namespace for it.
-This way, the container has its own **virtual interfaces and routing tables**.
+When it comes to networking, the host system has its own network interfaces that connect to the local area network (LAN).
+It also maintains its own routing and ARP (Address Resolution Protocol) tables, which contain information about the rest of the network.

+However, when we create a container, we want to isolate it from all this network information.
+To achieve that, we use a network namespace.
+A network namespace gives the container its own isolated view of the network.

+Within its namespace, the container cannot see the host's network interfaces or routing information.
+Instead, it has its own virtual network interfaces, its own routing table, and its own ARP table.
+This setup makes the container feel like it's running on a separate machine with its own network configuration.

 <img width="526" alt="image" src="https://github.com/user-attachments/assets/92091b8a-4fef-4516-af8c-29e5eafd7d69" />